hunk06-eng/Scientific-Computing-with-Python-freeCodeCamp/fcc-reimagined-projects/readme.md

 **Unique Approach**: Iterative disk movement with manual cycle tracking and dictionary-based towers
 - **Challenge**: Solve the Tower of Hanoi puzzle for any disk count using only lists and dictionaries
-- **Innovation**: Cycle-based smallest disk movement and custom legal move detection without recursion
+- **Innovation**: Added a cycle-based smallest disk movement and custom legal move detection without recursion
 - **Key Features**:
   - Iterative solution for both even and odd disk counts
   - Manual tracking of disk locations for efficient moves